 - To understand a random variable that describes randomness or an uncertainty in certain realistic situation.
-It can be either discrete or continuous type. - To learn important probability distributions like: in the discrete case, study of the Binomial and the Poisson Distributions and in the continuous case the Normal Distributions. - To Understand linear relationship between two variables and also to predict how a dependent variable changes based on adjustments to an independent variable. - To learn the types of sampling, sampling distribution of means and variance, Estimations of statistical parameters. - Use of probability theory to make inferences about a population from large and small samples.
+It can be either discrete or continuous type. - To learn important probability distributions like: in the discrete case, study of the Binomial and the Poisson Distributions and in the continuous case the Normal Distributions. - To Understand linear relationship between two variables and also to predict how a dependent variable changes based on adjustments to an independent variable. - To learn the types of sampling, sampling distribution of means and variance, Estimations of statistical parameters. - Use of probability theory to make inferences about a population from large and small samples. - To understand different queuing models.

-Basic Probability and Random Variables
+UNIT - I: Basic Probability and Random Variables